-As randomness is a key stone in many applications, the ST23YR48A features a highly reliable True Random Number Generator (TRNG), compliant with P2 Class of AIS-31 [1] and directly accessible through dedicated registers.
+As randomness is a key stone in many applications, the ST23ZL48A / ST23ZL34A / ST23ZL18A features a highly reliable True Random Number Generator (TRNG), compliant with P2 Class of AIS-31 [1] and directly accessible through dedicated registers.

-- In a few words, the ST23YR48A offers a unique combination of high performances and very powerful features for high level security:
+In a few words, the ST23ZL48A / ST23ZL34A / ST23ZL18A offer a unique combination of high performances and very powerful features for high level security:

-- Die integrity,
+• Die integrity,

-- Monitoring of environmental parameters,

-- Protection mechanisms against faults,

-- Hardware Security Enhanced DES accelerator,

-- AIS-31 class P2 compliant True Random Number Generator,

-- ISO 3309 CRC calculation block,

-- Memory Protection Unit,

-- NExt Step CRYPTography accelerator (NESCRYPT).

-- The TOE includes in the ST protected ROM a Dedicated Software which provides full test capabilities (operating system for test, called "OST"), not accessible by the Security IC Embedded SoftWare (SICESW), after delivery. - In addition, the ROM of the tested samples contains an operating system called "Card Manager" that allows the evaluators to use a set of commands with the I/O, and to load in EEPROM (or in RAM) test softwares. - 21 Figure 1 provides an overview of the ST23YR48A.
+- Monitoring of environmental parameters, - Protection mechanisms against faults, - Hardware Security Enhanced DES accelerator, - AIS-31 class P2 compliant True Random Number Generator, - ISO 3309 CRC calculation block, - Memory Protection Unit, - NExt Step CRYPTography accelerator (NESCRYPT). - 23 The TOE includes in the ST protected ROM a Dedicated Software which provides full test capabilities (operating system for test, called "OST"), not accessible by the Security IC Embedded SoftWare (SICESW), after delivery. - 24 In addition, the ROM of the tested samples contains an operating system called "Card Manager" that allows the evaluators to use a set of commands with the I/O, and to load in EEPROM (or in RAM) test softwares. - 25 Figure 1 provides an overview of the ST23ZL48A / ST23ZL34A / ST23ZL18A.

 Figure 1.
-ST23YR48A block diagram
+ST23ZL48A / ST23ZL34A / ST23ZL18A block diagram